 - All of the Other Reindeer: Squidward and the other citizens who cruelly mock Spongebob's kissy mark, and they even laugh when watching him and his grandma share a moment together in the ending.

 - An Aesop: Just because you're an adult doesn't mean you still can't enjoy being "kiddie" around your loved ones (though it's probably best not to do it in public.)

-- Break the Cutie: When SpongeBob is mocked for the kissy mark on his forehead, and again when he can't stand being "mature" anymore.
+- Break the Cutie: Twice: first when Spongebob gets picked on for having a kissy mark on his forehead, and again when he can't keep up his "adult" facade any longer.

 - Covered in Kisses: Everyone makes fun of SpongeBob for the big kissy mark on his forehead.
 His attempt to get it off with a mop doesn't work.

 - The Freelance Shame Squad: Squidward and the Krusty Krab customers laugh at SpongeBob's kissy mark on his forehead, then follow him all the way to Grandma's house just to peep through the window and keep laughing at him.

 - Growing Up Sucks: Patrick and SpongeBob come to this conclusion from spending time with Grandma SquarePants.

 - Not Growing Up Sucks: It's this mentality that kicks off the episode.

 - Hot Blooded Sideburns: SpongeBob gives himself sideburns to make himself look more grown-up.

 - Kneel, Push, Trip: While reviewing what SpongeBob is going to tell Grandma, Patrick adds "and then you get behind her and I'll push", which SpongeBob says they didn't discuss that.